manjulananduri/manjulananduri.github.io/_posts/2019-08-28-create-free-website-with-medium-theme-using-github-pages-and-jekyll.md

 Read through to create your own website up and running within next 15minutes.

 ### What we need?
-1. Github pages account.
+1. *Github* pages account.
 2. Mediumish blog template.
 3. Jekyll build generator (optional).

 #### Github Pages account:
-Step1: Head on to github.com and create an account (if you haven't already )
-Step1: Head on to github.com and create an account (if you haven't already )
-Step1: Head on to github.com and create an account (if you haven't already )
+1. Head on to github.com and create an account (if you haven't already )
+2. Super

 ```html
 ---